onflow/flow/flips/20220111-execution-effort.md

 ## Current state

-As of [v0.23.6 release ](https://github.com/onflow/flow-go/tree/v0.23.6), execution effort is referenced to as computation cost.
-It is counted as 1 per every cadence function call or cadence loop made during the transaction.
+As of [v0.23.6 release](https://github.com/onflow/flow-go/tree/v0.23.6), execution effort is coarsely approximated, where we charge 1 unit of effort per every cadence function call or cadence loop iteration.

 If the execution effort exceeds the execution effort limit (also currently referenced to as gas limit or computation limit) the transaction fails.
-The state changes of that transaction are reverted, however the fees are still deducted for that transaction.
+While the state changes of that transaction are discarded, however the fees are still deducted for that transaction.

 There is currently no connection from execution effort to transaction fees.
 Transaction fees are always a flat fee of `0.00001 FLOW` for all transactions, no matter the execution effort.